 In some cases, courts will allow you to take defensive driving to dismiss your traffic ticket.
 This is offered on a case by case basis and usually requires working with the judge to obtain permission.

 Drivers seeking to reduce their demerit points will need to verify eligibility with the New Hampshire Division of Motor Vehicles.
 Typically, you’ll need to meet these eligibility guidelines:

 - drivers must hold a valid New Hampshire driver’s license

 - drivers must have accumulated at least three demerit points

 - drivers may be restricted from taking the defensive driving course for points reduction to a certain number in a given time period

-If you're interested in reducing your driver's license points by enrolling in defensive driving, contact the New Hampshire Division of Motor Vehicles to verify your eligibility.
-Keep in mind that if you enroll in the course prior to verifying your eligibility, you may not get credit for the course, and no refunds will result.
+If you’re interested in reducing your driver’s license points by enrolling in defensive driving, contact the New Hampshire Division of Motor Vehicles to verify your eligibility.
+Keep in mind that if you enroll in the course before verifying your eligibility, you may not get credit for the course, and no refunds will result.

-If you plan to take defensive driving to get a traffic ticket dismissed, you'll need to work with the court to obtain permission, as defensive driving dismissals are offered on a case by case basis.
-Do not enroll in defensive driving prior to receiving permission to do so from the court, as you may not get credit for completing the course.
+If you plan to take defensive driving to get a traffic ticket dismissed, you’ll need to work with the court to obtain permission, as defensive driving dismissals are offered on a case by case basis.
+Do not enroll in defensive driving before receiving permission to do so from the court, as you may not get credit for completing the course.

 New Hampshire Traffic Ticket Dismissal with Defensive Driving